gkavinasht/coding-challanges/README.md

 412. Fizz Buzz
 485. Max Consecutive Ones
 876. Middle of the Linked List
+1295.
+Find Numbers with Even Number of Digits
 1342.
 Number of Steps to Reduce a Number to Zero
 1480.
 Running Sum of 1d Array
 1672.
 Richest Customer Wealth